ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ### Running Standalone Source Code
 A single Ballerina source code file can be placed into any folder.

-If the source file contains at least one entrypoint, it can be executed using the `run` command.
+If the source file contains at least one entry point, it can be executed using the `run` command.

 ```bash
 $ ballerina run foo.bal